India - Holi Festival Photo Tour - full itinerary

 In neighbouring Nandgaon, Krishna's homeland, the festival takes on a different character as devotees spray coloured water from syringes and throw vivid powders.
 The celebrations here focus on the mythological relationship between Krishna and Radha, with ancient temples providing dramatic backdrops for traditional festivities.

-Mathura, the birthplace of Krishna, brings a unique perspective as festival revelry blends with spiritual life along the Yamuna River.
-The ghats provide atmospheric settings for morning rituals, while the old city's narrow lanes frame intimate portraits of devotees amidst the swirling colours and chaos.
+Mathura, the sacred birthplace of Krishna, brings a unique perspective as vibrant festival revelry blends with deeply spiritual life along the holy Yamuna River.
+The ancient ghats provide atmospheric settings for traditional morning rituals, while the old city's maze-like narrow lanes frame intimate candid portraits of devoted pilgrims amidst the swirling brilliant colours and joyful chaos.

-Holi begins with its unique regional celebrations and culminates in the national festivities that coincide with our time in Punjab.
-From intimate portraits in Barsana's ancient lanes to the national celebrations during Hola Mohalla, the festival provides endless opportunities to document this ancient celebration of spring, faith, and community.
+Holi begins with its unique regional celebrations and culminates in the national festivities that coincide with our time in Rajasthan.
+From intimate portraits in Barsana's ancient lanes to the national celebrations during traditional street Holi, the festival provides endless opportunities to document this ancient celebration of spring, faith, and community.

 Day 1: